-Erich received his Ph.D. from Stanford University in 2009.
+Erich Elsen received his Ph.D. from Stanford University in 2009.
 His thesis developed novel parallel algorithms for running fluid dynamics and molecular dynamics computations on two types of then newly released commodity parallel processors: Sony's Cell and GPUs from NVIDIA.
-He has been invited back to Stanford as a consulting associate professor to teach a course on parallel algorithms, OpenMP, MPI and CUDA in the Spring of 2012.
+He has been invited back to Stanford as a consulting associate professor to teach a course on parallel algorithms, OpenMP, MPI and CUDA each Spring Quarter since 2012.